DiamondLightSource/fa-archiver-py3/docs/index.rst

     is particularly successful as the FA data rate of 10kHz is a good match for audio.

-fa-spectrum_
-    This is a tool designed to continuously monitor a limited number of FA devices and compute the power spectrum over an extended time.
-The resulting output is generated as EPICS PVs designed to be saved by the EPICS PV archiver.

 The following supporting libraries are also worth noting:

 falib_